Russanandres/batus-linux/README.md

 ChromeOS/ChromiumOS - I have no way to check the work.

+OS/2 - You can run in theory, but this has not been tested.

-*-DOS/OS!2 and etc legacy systems - there is no way to run.
+*-DOS and etc legacy systems older than 2005 idk - there is no way to run.

 ### Other systems will be tested.